canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 In order to run Ubuntu Core with the real-time kernel, we need to build it ourselves.

 This guide shows how to build an Ubuntu Core image with the real-time kernel.
-We start by showing how to :ref:`build a vanilla image <ubuntu-core-image>` which is excellent for testing and tuning, and then illustrate how to :ref:`make a custom image <custom-ubuntu-core-image>` with production-ready kernel configurations.
+We will first :ref:`build a vanilla image <ubuntu-core-image>` - which is excellent for testing and tuning - then proceed to :ref:`make a custom image <custom-ubuntu-core-image>` with production-ready kernel configurations.

 .. _ubuntu-core-image: